Promotional material of the Steam Frame | |

 | Website | store |

-The Steam Frame has avisor-like design; Valve stated that the base unit had a weight of 185 grams (0.408 lb), and 440 grams (0.97 lb) when the default facial interface and strap is installed.
-It uses LCD displays viewed throughpancake lenses, with a per-eye resolution of 2160×2160, and support for refresh rates of 72, 120 and 144 Hz, and physicalinterpupillary distance adjustment via a knob.[1][2][3]
+The Steam Frame has avisor-like design; Valve stated that the base unit had a weight of 185 grams (0.408 lb), and 440 grams (0.97 lb) when the default facial interface, battery, and strap is installed.
+It uses LCD displays viewed throughpancake lenses, with a per-eye resolution of 2160×2160, and support for refresh rates of 72, 80, 90, 120 and 144 Hz, and physicalinterpupillary distance adjustment via a knob.[1][2][3]
 It will supporteye tracking, which can be used forfoveated rendering.[4]

 Wi-Fi connectivity will be implemented with multipleWi-Fi 7 radios in order to split internet and VR streaming traffic across 5GHz and 6GHz bands respectively.
 AWi-Fi 6E USB adapter will be bundled with the Frame to provide a dedicated 6GHz connection between a PC and the headset, bypassinglocal area networks to reduce latency and congestion.
 Use of the adapter is optional, and users will be able to stream over existing local Wi-Fi networks.[1][2][3]

-The front of the headset contains four monochrome passthrough cameras and an infrared emitter for inside-out tracking usingsimultaneous localization and mapping (SLAM).
+The front of the headset contains four monochrome passthrough cameras and infrared emitters for inside-out tracking usingsimultaneous localization and mapping (SLAM).
 Its motion controllers are similar in design to theTouch Plus controllers used by theMeta Quest 3, but with a button layout similar to standardgamepads for improved compatibility with non-VR games, including aD-pad on the left controller and four face buttons on the right.
-The analog sticks will use tunneling magnetoresistance, making them less susceptible tostick drift.[3]
+The analog sticks will usetunneling magnetoresistance, making them less susceptible tostick drift.[3]

 Valve will release CAD files and specifications to allow for the development of third-party accessories and attachments.
 The device includes an expansion port with a lane ofPCI Express gen 4 connectivity and a MIPI camera interface; Valve suggested that the port could be used for accessories such asface tracking, depth sensors, and color passthrough cameras.[3]

 VR software can also be wirelessly streamed to the Frame from agaming PC usingSteam Link, with Valve emphasizing this functionality by promoting the device as a "streaming-first" headset.[1][2][3]
 Streaming will leverage an encoding technique Valve refers to as "foveated streaming", a variation of foveated rendering where eye tracking data is used to selectively increase thebitrate of the stream based on where the user is looking.
-Unlike foveated rendering, this technique is applied at the encoder level and does not require any further implementation by game developers.[3][4]
+Unlike foveated rendering, this technique is applied at the encoder level and does not require a game to be specifically coded to support it.[3][4]

 SteamOS developer Pierre-Loup Griffais believed that the device's use of ARM processors was a first step by Valve towards other devices utilizing them, including future handhelds.[6]